Toloka/docs/en/template-builder/reference/action.bulk.md

 - [view.list](view.list.md): Displays data in a list.
 - [view.text](view.text.md): Displays a text.
 - [view.action-button](view.action-button.md): Displays a button that calls an action.
-- [action.notify](action.notify.md): Adds a component for selecting one value out of several options.
+- [action.notify](action.notify.md): Adds a component that creates a message in the lower-left corner of the screen.

 {% endcut %}